TakHemlata/T-EER/README.md

 ```

 ### To run the script:
+The Boolean argument depends on the baseline you wish to use, either "SASV" or "ASVspoof 2021.
 ```
 python evaluate_tEER.py true false
 ```

+Result for SASV baseline:
+t-EER = 2.28 %

 ### Contact
 For any query regarding this repository, please contact: